about us

 Creative Community Collaboration:

 We provide artists with opportunities to engage, connect, and skill share through creative collaboration.
-Our multidisciplinary spaces and programming gives artists the chance to step outside of their bubble into new forms that may leave lasting impacts on their artistic practices.
+Our multidisciplinary spaces and programming give artists the chance to step outside of their bubble into new disciplines they may not otherwise have access to.
 In a world that promotes rugged individualism, we understand the importance of working together to create interdependent communities that share skills, knowledge, tools, and help one another out of mutual respect and shared values.

 Land Acknowledgement